verlok/blog-11ty/content/blog/2026-04-29_end-of-responsive-images-dream-image-format/index.md

 <img srcset="shirt.imgc *w" sizes="auto" loading="lazy" alt="A shirt" />
 ```

-No `srcset`.
-No comma-separated list of widths.
-The browser would open the file, see which resolutions are inside, and download only the bytes it needs for the size it has to render.
+No more complex `srcset` with a comma-separated list of widths.
+The browser would open the file, see which resolutions are available inside, and download only the bytes it needs for the size it has to render.

 The `<img>` tag, finally simple again.